ResponsibleStaking/Cardano-Simple-Failover/README.md

 # Cardano-Simple-Failover
-Simpliest possible failover approach which purely runs on the Standby Producer Instance.
+Simplest possible failover approach which purely runs on the Standby Producer Instance.

 ## Disclaimer
 There is no warranty for the function of this script.
 Use it at your own risk.
 Validate proper function.